Lake Waccamaw: Ecology

 Several endemic species are found only in or around the lake, including the Waccamaw darter, silverside and killifish.
 The lake even contains some species of fish, such as the Waccamaw silverside, that are native only to Lake Waccamaw.
 The water also contains a diversity of unusual mollusks.
 Genetic analysis shows that the mussel species reported as endemic are not distinct from populations outside the lake, but many of the freshwater mollusks and fish found in the lake are imperiled, especially with declining water quality.
 Fifteen species of mussels and clams are reported from the lake.
 And, of the 11 snail species, the Waccamaw amnicola and siltsnail are also one-of-a-kind species.
 Alligators are also found at Lake Waccamaw.

 The lack of rain in the eastern portion of North Carolina during 2007 affected the water level in Lake Waccamaw.
 Water levels dropped greater than 15 in below normal as of late 2007.
 The record low is 19.5 in recorded in 1993.
 The record high was 37 in above normal in 1999.
 In 2008, some additional rain and swamp drainage had increased the water levels.

-In October 2012, there was a hydrilla outbreak.
+In October 2012 there was a hydrilla outbreak.
 Efforts to free the lake of the invasive weed were estimated to take between 5 and 7 years.

-Human history

-Before the arrival of European settlers to the area surrounding Lake Waccamaw, it was inhabited by Native Americans.
-A place still called Indian Mounds is on the east shore and on the site of one mound, it is said nothing will grow.

-Charles II of England originally granted this land to one of the Lord Proprietors who made individual grants to those willing to settle in this part of the new world.
-These large grants were divided among heirs and new settlers.
-By the mid-18th century, few of the early settlers or their descendants were left around the lake area.
-They were replaced by people such as John Powell, who brought cattle from Virginia to settle his grant of land.